A female’s perspective of being a Maritime Security Operative in the HRA.

 “No, I hear about other girls doing CP stuff, but only on land, I have never bumped into any others doing the maritime stuff down here”.

-Is it fair to say that female operators with the correct experience and training might be suited to work in certain areas of the maritime security industry?
-They are certainly working elsewhere within the industry, so why not here and in some cases it’s less demanding physically than land based, so what holds them back?
+Can female operators with experience and the right level of training be suited to work in certain areas of the maritime security industry?
+Women are working elsewhere within the industry, so why not here, what holds them back?

 The International Maritime Organization (IMO) has an active campaign to encourage females to enter the Shipping Industry, but we would be naïve to think it is not without its issues.
-You will all clearly have opinions, and you just need to look at some of the security industry websites to read them, but does that mean women can’t do the job?
-I know blokes that I don’t think are up to it, so maybe it’s not just gender-based and maybe it’s as much about ability, regardless of sex.
-But there are clearly other considerations that need to be taken into account which are far more applicable.
-All we can ask is “Has Ruth paved the way for other females to join the maritime sector”?
+Many operators will have their opinions on whether women are suited for maritime roles, you only need to look at some of the security forums to see them, but does that mean women can’t do the job?
+I have encountered many men who, in my opinion, aren’t up to it, so maybe it’s not a question of gender and perhaps it’s more about ability and skills.

 By Scott D